 We set our professional scarification machine to an appropriate depth for the thatch layer in line with our objectives.
 Dependent on the volume of debris, we may clean this up after every pass with the machine via the use of backpack blowers and rakes, and commonly carry out 2-4 passes at varying depths until we are happy we have reached the soil surface.

-If soil conditions allow, we often mow the lawn as a final clear up to be thorough in hoovering out remaining debris - ideal prior to Overseeding.
+If soil conditions allow, we often mow the lawn as a final clear up to be thorough in hoovering out remaining debris - which is ideal prior to Overseeding.

-If part of our Lawn Repair and Renovation, with the lawn tidy and waste bagged up, this makes for the ideal time to carry out Lawn Aeration followed by Overseeding and finally, dragmatting / brushing this seed into the grooves and holes already created with our machinery for nothing but the best possible results.
+As part of our Lawn Repair and Renovation, Scarification followed by lawn tidying and waste baggage creates the ideal lawn conditions for consecutive Aeration, Overseeding, and dragmatting / brushing whereby seed is pushed into the grooves and holes created with our machinery, producing nothing but the best possible results.

 Why do we need to scarify lawns?

 All lawns require scarifying from time to time.
-Grass like any other plant produces dead matter in the form of leaves, roots and stems.
-When this organic matter build up is quicker than what it can naturally decompose, thatch is produced.
+Grass, like any other plant, produces dead matter in the form of leaves, roots and stems.
+When this organic matter build-up is quicker than what can naturally be decomposed, thatch is produced.

 A small thatch layer is beneficial to a lawn, but when this layer surpasses around 10-12mm (half an inch) it starts to become detrimental to the health of the lawn and a scarification should be planned to reduce this.

-Thatch build up can be limited through using a carefully calculated fertiliser programme on lawns without excessive nitrogen and occasional raking of the lawn.
-Lawn Aeration helps in breaking down thatch naturally through providing air to the thatch layer.
+Thatch build-up can be limited through using a carefully calculated fertiliser programme on lawns without excessive nitrogen and occasional raking of the lawn.
+Lawn Aeration helps in breaking down the thatch layer naturally by allowing air to penetrate and encouraging decomposition.